wp-plugins/alo-easymail/readme.txt

 == Description ==

+**NOTICE: At the moment the plugin is not downloadable, because I'm working to fix some XSS vulnerabilities.**

 ALO EasyMail Newsletter is a plugin for WordPress that allows to write and send newsletters, and to gather and manage the subscribers.
 It supports internationalization and multilanguage.

 *Plugin links: [homepage](http://www.eventualo.net/blog/wp-alo-easymail-newsletter/) | [guide](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-guide/) | [faq](http://www.eventualo.net/blog/wp-alo-easymail-newsletter-faq/) | [for developers](http://www.eventualo.net/blog/easymail-newsletter-for-developers/) | [forum](http://www.eventualo.net/forum/) | [news](http://www.eventualo.net/blog/category/alo-easymail-newsletter/)*